awsdocs/amazon-rds-user-guide/doc_source/postgresql-kerberos-setting-up.md

 ## Step 4: Configure VPC Peering<a name="postgresql-kerberos-setting-up.vpc-peering"></a>

-If you plan to locate the directory and the DB instance in the same VPC, skip this step and move on to [Step 5: Create or Modify a PostgreSQL DB Instance](#postgresql-kerberos-setting-up.create-modify)\.
+If you plan to locate the directory and the DB instance in the same VPC, skip this step and move on to [Step 5: Create or Modify a PostgreSQL DB instance](#postgresql-kerberos-setting-up.create-modify)\.
 If you plan to locate the directory and the DB instance in different VPCs, configure VPC peering by following the instructions in this step\.

-If the same AWS account owns both VPCs, follow the instructions in [What is VPC Peering?](https://docs.aws.amazon.com/vpc/latest/peering/Welcome.html) in the *Amazon VPC VPC Peering *guide\.
+If the same AWS account owns both VPCs, follow the instructions in [What Is VPC Peering?](https://docs.aws.amazon.com/vpc/latest/peering/Welcome.html) in the *Amazon VPC Peering Guide*\.
 Specifically, complete the following steps:

 1. Set up appropriate VPC routing rules to make sure that the network traffic can flow both ways\.